paul-marquick/country-service/README.md

 Data access projects

-- Interface and several implementations for differnet DBS such as PostgreSql, MySql, Sql Server.
+- Interface and several implementations for different DBS such as PostgreSql, MySql, Sql Server.
 - Unit tests for data access projects.

 .NET web api